enyst/playground/.openhands/microagents/lil-opus.md

    - Categories serve as guidelines, not strict boundaries
    - Claude is good at handling nuanced cases

-### Still To Address
+### Answered
-4. What should be the specific criteria for each category?
+4. ✓ What should be the specific criteria for each category?
+   - Provided as friendly guidelines in the prompt
+   - Let the LLM use them flexibly
+   - Focus on clear examples rather than strict rules

-5. What should the response templates look like?
+5. ✓ What should the response templates look like?
+   - Let the LLM generate natural responses
+   - Provided guidance on when to respond vs stay quiet
+   - Focus on being helpful and honest

 ## Next Steps
-- Define specific criteria for each suitability category
-- Design response templates
-- Plan the detailed planning phase workflow
 - Design the handoff mechanism to the main resolver
+- Implement the workflow in GitHub Actions
+- Test with some sample issues
+- Create configuration for approved users list